Craig Federighi: Return to Apple

 Federighi returned to Apple in 2009 to lead macOS engineering, after Apple had just finished developing Mac OS X Snow Leopard, which was highly regarded for its focus on speed and quality.
 In March 2011, Federighi succeeded Bertrand Serlet as vice president of Mac software engineering at Apple, and in August 2012 he was promoted to senior vice president, reporting to CEO Tim Cook.
 Upon Scott Forstall's departure from Apple, his role was expanded to encompass iOS in addition to macOS.
-In the following decade of Federighi's leadership, many observers noted a marked decline in the quality of Apple's software products.
+As of 2026, his role encompasses all of Apple's operating systems (iOS, iPadOS, watchOS, tvOS, visionOS) and core AI efforts (Siri & Apple Intelligence).
+In the following decade of Federighi's leadership, some observers noted an increase in defects and bugs within Apple's software products.

+In March 2016, Federighi wrote an article for The Washington Post stating that "I became an engineer because I believe in the power of technology to enrich our lives" as his motivation.

 Federighi was reported to own more than 500,000 shares of Apple stock worth about US$91.6 million as of June 2025.

 Public image

+Within the community of Apple users and developers, Federighi is known for his presentations at Apple public events (WWDC or other Apple Special Events).
+His first appearance onstage during a major Apple event was at WWDC 2009, where he helped Bertrand Serlet introduce Mac OS X Snow Leopard.
+He made another appearance during 2010's 'Back to the Mac' presentation, showing off Mac OS X Lion.
+Since 2012 (the year he was promoted to senior vice president), he has made annual appearances at Apple events.
+As he is in charge of Apple's software engineering, he would often be responsible for making major Apple software announcements there, such as the introductions of major operating system releases, AI or Swift-related news.

-Within the community of Apple users and developers, Federighi is known for his presentations of new Apple software, frequently featuring absurdist humor such as references to his hair, use of new software features to organize events such as office karaoke parties and camping trips, and his claimed love of the band Rush.
+Federighi's presentations often feature absurdist humor such as references to his hair, use of new software features to organize events such as office karaoke parties and camping trips, and his claimed love of the band Rush.
 A running gag in Federighi's macOS presentations involves him describing the fictional exploits of the “crack product marketing team”, venturing naked through California in a Volkswagen Minibus and ultimately arriving at the location after which the version of the operating system is named.
 Federighi has some notable nicknames around Apple, such as "Hair Force One".
-Additionally, Apple CEO Tim Cook has called him "Superman".

-His first appearance onstage during a major Apple event was at WWDC 2009, where he helped Bertrand Serlet introduce Mac OS X Snow Leopard.
-He made another appearance during 2010's 'Back to the Mac' presentation, showing off Mac OS X Lion.
-He introduced iOS 7 and OS X Mavericks at Apple's WWDC 2013 developer conference, and iOS 8 and OS X Yosemite at WWDC 2014.
-At WWDC 2015, he delivered most of Apple's 2-hour main opening-day presentation, introducing iOS 9 and OS X 10.11 "El Capitan", and revealing plans to release Apple's new programming language Swift as an open-source project.
-In September 2015, he demoed 3D Touch in the new iPhone 6S.

-At WWDC 2016, Federighi introduced iOS 10 and macOS 10.12 "Sierra" and said that the 15-year-old OS X would be rebranded as "macOS" in tune with the naming scheme used for iOS, tvOS, and watchOS.
-He emphasized the use of widgets on the iOS lock screen and announced new APIs for Siri and iMessage that would be open to all developers.
-In March 2016, Federighi wrote an article for The Washington Post stating that "I became an engineer because I believe in the power of technology to enrich our lives" as his motivation.
+Additionally, Cook has called him "Superman".At the November 2020 Apple Special Event, a video of him “setting the mood” by waking a MacBook from sleep instantly became a meme.